zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 ms.custom: template-how-to, devx-track-azurecli, devx-track-azurepowershell
 ---

-# Associate a virtual machine scale set with uniform orchestration to a capacity reservation group
+# Associate a virtual machine scale set to Uniform Orchestration to a capacity reservation group

 **Applies to:** :heavy_check_mark: Uniform scale set

-Virtual machine scale sets have two modes:
+Azure Virtual Machine Scale Sets has two modes:

-- **Uniform orchestration**: In this mode, virtual machine scale sets use a virtual machine (VM) profile or a template to scale up to the capacity you want.
-Although there's some ability to manage or customize individual VM instances, uniform orchestration uses identical VM instances.
-These instances are exposed through the virtual machine scale set's VM APIs and aren't compatible with the standard Azure infrastructure as a service (IaaS) VM API commands.
-Because the scale set performs all the actual VM operations, reservations are associated with the virtual machine scale set directly.
-After the scale set is associated with the reservation, all the subsequent VM allocations are done against the reservation.
+- **Uniform Orchestration**: In this mode, virtual machine scale sets use a virtual machine (VM) profile or a template to scale up to the capacity you want.
+Although there's some ability to manage or customize individual VM instances, Uniform Orchestration uses identical VM instances.
+These instances are exposed through the virtual machine scale set's VM APIs and aren't compatible with the API commands that are standard for Azure infrastructure as a service (IaaS) VMs.
+Because the scale set performs all the actual VM operations, reservations are associated to the virtual machine scale set directly.
+After the scale set is associated to the reservation, all the subsequent VM allocations are done against the reservation.
-- **Flexible orchestration**: In this mode, you get more flexibility to manage the individual virtual machine scale set VM instances.
+- **Flexible Orchestration**: In this mode, you get more flexibility to manage the individual virtual machine scale set VM instances.
 They can use the standard Azure IaaS VM APIs instead of by using the scale set interface.
-To use reservations with flexible orchestration mode, define both the virtual machine scale set property and the capacity reservation property on each VM.
+To use reservations with Flexible Orchestration mode, define both the virtual machine scale set property and the capacity reservation property on each VM.

-To learn more about these modes, see [Virtual machine scale sets orchestration modes](../virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes.md).
+To learn more about these modes, see [Virtual Machine Scale Sets orchestration modes](../virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes.md).

-This content applies to the uniform orchestration mode.
-For flexible orchestration mode, see [Associate a virtual machine scale set with flexible orchestration to a capacity reservation group](capacity-reservation-associate-virtual-machine-scale-set-flex.md).
+This content applies to the Uniform Orchestration mode.
+For Flexible Orchestration mode, see [Associate a virtual machine scale set with Flexible Orchestration to a capacity reservation group](capacity-reservation-associate-virtual-machine-scale-set-flex.md).

-## Limitations of scale sets in uniform orchestration
+## Limitations of scale sets in Uniform Orchestration

-- For virtual machine scale sets in uniform orchestration to be compatible with capacity reservation, the `singlePlacementGroup` property must be set to `False`.
+- For virtual machine scale sets in Uniform Orchestration to be compatible with capacity reservation, the `singlePlacementGroup` property must be set to `False`.
 - The **Static Fixed Spreading** availability option for multizone uniform scale sets isn't supported with capacity reservation.
-This option requires use of five fault domains while the reservations only support up to three fault domains for general purpose sizes.
+This option requires the use of five fault domains.
+However, the reservations only support up to three fault domains for general purpose sizes.
 The approach we recommend is to use the **Max Spreading** option that spreads VMs across as many fault domains as possible within each zone.
 If needed, configure a custom fault domain configuration of three or less.

-There are some other restrictions while using capacity reservation.
-For the complete list, see the [Capacity reservations overview](capacity-reservation-overview.md).
+There are some other restrictions when you use capacity reservations.
+For the complete list, see the [overview of capacity reservations](capacity-reservation-overview.md).

 ## Associate a new virtual machine scale set to a capacity reservation group

 > [!IMPORTANT]
-> Starting November 2023, VM scale sets created by using PowerShell and the Azure CLI default to flexible orchestration mode if no orchestration mode is specified.
+> Starting November 2023, virtual machine scale sets created by using PowerShell and the Azure CLI default to Flexible Orchestration mode if no orchestration mode is specified.
 For more information about this change and what actions you should take, see [Breaking Change for VMSS PowerShell/CLI Customers - Microsoft Community Hub]( https://techcommunity.microsoft.com/t5/azure-compute-blog/breaking-change-for-vmss-powershell-cli-customers/ba-p/3818295).

 ### [API](#tab/api1)